BrittneyOleniacz/Mission_to_Mars_Dashboard/README.md

 - - -

-## Step 3 - Submission

-To submit your work to BootCampSpot, create a new GitHub repository and upload the following:
-1. The Jupyter Notebook containing the scraping code used.
-2. Screenshots of your final application.
-3. Submit the link to your new repository to BootCampSpot.
-4. Ensure your repository has regular commits (i.e. 20+ commits) and a thorough README.md file

 ## Hints
 * Use Splinter to navigate the sites when needed and BeautifulSoup to help find and parse out the necessary data.
 * Use Pymongo for CRUD applications for your database.
 For this homework, you can simply overwrite the existing document each time the `/scrape` url is visited and new data is obtained.